Catherine Zeta-Jones Confesses That She’s Sick Of Being Humble About Being Rich and Good Looking

 Catherine Zeta-Jones is hot and rich and she’s sick of pretending that she isn’t!

-In an interview with the Mirrror, the 48-year-old left everything on the table in what must be one of the most candid interviews that she’s ever done.
+In an interview with the Mirror, the 48-year-old left everything on the table in what must be one of the most candid interviews that she’s ever done.
 In the interview, Catherine confesses that she is sick of being modest about what she has.
 As fans know, Catherine is beautiful, has a lot of money, and happens to be married to one of the best actors of all time — Michael Douglas.
 So Catherine says that she’s going to stop pretending that she doesn’t basically have it all.

 “One thing I’m not is humble any more.
 I’m sick of being humble.
 I really am.
 ‘So sorry I’m rich, so sorry I’m married to a movie star, so sorry I’m not so bad looking.
 No sorrys.
 Enough.
 All that is important to me now is my work,” the actress says.